vivo-ontologies/language-ontology/src/metadata/README.md

-Metadata files for the OBO Library
+#Metadata files for the OBO Library

+*Note: When the Language Ontology is submitted to the OBO Foundry, we will work with the Foundry maintainers to improve the metadata in this folder*

  * [lang.yml](lang.yml)
      * Determines how your purl.obolibrary.org/obo/lang/ redirects will be handled